elugens/hello-javascript/docs/additional-questions/network-requests/server-sent-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The browser should wait that many milliseconds before reconnecting.
 Or longer, e.g., if the browser knows (from OS) that there is no network connection existing at the time, it may wait until the connection appears and then retry.
 If the server wants the browser to stop reconnecting, it should respond with HTTP status 204.
 If the browser wants to close the connection, it should call eventSource.close().
 Also, there is no reconnection if the response has an incorrect Content-Type or its HTTP status differs from 301, 307, 200, and 204.
-The "error" event gets emitted in such cases, and the browser does not reconnect.<br /><br />It should get noted that when a connection is finally closed, there is no way to “reopen” it.
+The "error" event gets emitted in such cases, and the browser does not reconnect.<br /><br />We should note that when a connection is finally closed, there is no way to “reopen” it.
 If we would like to connect again, create a new EventSource.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />